htruong/htruong.github.io/_posts/2020-06-24-adventures-hacking-fake-vivitar-vintage-radio.md

 ### Control the LED screen programmatically

 The question then became how to control this LED screen programmatically.
-It was clear to me I can’t possibly draw every segment by toggling the pins on and off in one whole sweep.
+It was clear to me I can't possibly draw every segment by toggling the pins on and off in one whole sweep.
 Then I realized that I need to think of the LED screen like an [analog TV screen](https://www.youtube.com/watch?v=r38nVmxBfvM).
 Thus, each of the pins can be thought of as a horizontal scanline -- except they are not on the same “line”!
 This might be quite obvious to those who have dealt with CRTs in the past (which I have not), but it might be hard to imagine for those who grew up with LCDs.

-Let’s say I want to draw the screen with segment 17, 18, and 11 lit up.
+Let's say I want to draw the screen with segment 17, 18, and 11 lit up.
 That means I have to do two sweeps.
 First, pull pin 1 to GND and pull pin 2 to V_LED to light up segment 18.
 Then, pull pin 4 to GND and pull pin 1 and 7 to V_LED to light up segment 17 and 11 at once.
-Do it fast enough, and my eyes won’t be able to tell we are flashing them!
+Do it fast enough, and my eyes won't be able to tell we are flashing them!

 I had to set up a matrix of the screen buffer of what segments I want to draw.
 Then I needed a function that goes around and pulls one of the 7 pins to GND.
 It needs to pull whatever pins that are responsible for the ON segments in that matrix to VCC.
 Whatever pin that I give it VCC, it will need to have 150K resistance to prevent LED burnout.
 I needed half of that resistance on each pin (VCC and GND), because the GND pin rotates throughout.